-- 28.29.
-Where a legal representative has been appointed for a child, the representative is to file and serve a statement of the child's views and wishes as soon as practicable after their appointment. - 28.30.
-The statement of the child's views and wishes shall include a statement confirming whether the legal representative is acting on instructions from the child or acting in the best interests of the child, and the basis for deciding this capacity. - 28.31.
-If the application is contested and is directed to a case conference, the statement of views and wishes is to be filed and served at least two working days before the date fixed for the conference.
+- 28.31.
+Where a legal representative has been appointed for a child, the representative is to file and serve a statement of the child's views and wishes as soon as practicable after their appointment. - 28.32.
+The statement of the child's views and wishes shall include a statement confirming whether the legal representative is acting on instructions from the child or acting in the best interests of the child, and the basis for deciding this capacity. - 28.33.
+If the application is contested and is directed to a case conference or a mediation conference, unless it has already been filed in accordance with 28.31, the statement of views and wishes is to be filed and served at least two working days before the date fixed for the conference.